jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 solo.json
 ---------
 Next we need to create solo.json.
-Open up another text editor and create `solo.json` and put the following in it:
+Open up another text editor to create `solo.json` and insert the following:
 ```json
 {
     "run_list": [ "recipe[base::default]" ]
 }
 ```
 This is the "run_list" for `chef-solo`.
-It tells it that `chef-solo` needs to go into the base cookbook and run the `default` recipe.
-You can have as long of a run_list as you want, but this is the first one so lets just start with one.
+It tells `chef-solo` to use the `base` cookbook and run the `default` recipe.
+You can have as long of a run_list as you want, but let's start with a single recipe for now.

-Go ahead and run `./converge.sh` again, it should be different:
+Go ahead and run `./converge.sh` again, the output should be different:
 ```bash
 root@chef-book:~/solo# ./converge.sh
 Starting Chef Client, version 11.6.2